Caught up in Cornwall's worsening housing crisis

 The council has told her they may have to move to Wales as accommodation options are running out, especially with the busy summer season beginning.

-Her husband works long hours in a food factory near Newquay, and her children are all at school in the Wadebridge area.
+Her husband works long hours in a food factory near Newquay, and her children are all at school in the area.

 Two of her children also have SEN issues and another option is that they are housed in two separate locations.